Arts & Culture

 - The Agreement on Promoting Cooperation in Creative Industries signed by the Hong Kong SAR Government and the Shenzhen Municipal People's Government in 2016 has deepened exchanges and collaborations between the two places in creative industries, with a view to developing Hong Kong and Shenzhen into Asia's first-class twin cities in design.

 - The Government plans to support the industries to organise more exchanges like the HK-SZ Design Twin Cities Exhibition, and encourages the industries to actively participate in the Bi-City Biennale of Urbanism\Architecture organised in Hong Kong and Shenzhen.

 - The Business of Design Week is a signature annual event sponsored by the Government and organised by the Hong Kong Design Centre.
 It encompasses a series of activities such as forums, talks and exhibitions, which gather talent in the international design industries for exchanges and business-matching.
-The Bay Area cities will continue to be invited for participation.
+The Greater Bay Area cities will continue to be invited for participation.

 - Through the Film Development Fund (FDF), the Government supports production of local Cantonese films, subsidises distribution and promotion of Cantonese films in the Mainland and supports training programmes for talent in the film industry.
 From July 2007 to December 2018, the Government funded 46 films through FDF.
 These films won more than 100 awards in different film festivals all over the world.

 - In April 2019, relevant Central authorities agreed to the introduction of the five relaxation measures below to further facilitate entry of Hong Kong films and film practitioners into the Mainland market: